svgpp/svgpp/doc/sphinx/value.rst

 *Value Events Policy* is a class, containing static ``set`` methods, that receives reference to context object as a first argument and attribute tag as a second.
-Number and types of other parameters depends on attribute type.
+Number and types of other parameters depends on an attribute type.

 ::